jamesdabbs/blog/source/_posts/2012-06-25-wide-tables-in-django.markdown

 ## In Closing ...

-This experiment indicates that large dynamic models can perform reasonably well, with judicious use of Django's lower-level database tools.
+This experiment indicates that large dynamic models can perform reasonably well, given judicious use of Django's lower-level database tools.
 It also suggests some techniques that may be useful, regardless of how you're defining your
 models: